Things of Stone and Wood

 Things of Stone and Wood or ToSaW are an Australian folk rock band which formed in 1989.
 The original line-up was Michael Bruce Allen on bass guitar and backing vocals; Greg Arnold on lead vocals and acoustic guitar; Justin Brady on violin, mandolin and harmonica; and Tony Floyd on drums and percussion.
 Two of their albums, The Yearning (February 1993) and Junk Theatre (March 1995) peaked at No. 8 on the ARIA Albums Chart.
-Their 1992 single, "Happy Birthday Helen" reached No. 9 on the ARIA Singles Chart, which was written by Arnold for his then-girlfriend, whom he later married.
+Their 1992 single, "Happy Birthday Helen", which reached No. 9 on the ARIA Singles Chart, was written by Arnold for his then-girlfriend, whom he later married.
 At the ARIA Music Awards of 1993 the group won ARIA Award for Best New Talent for "Share This Wine".
 Arnold won 'Songwriter of the Year' at the 1993 APRA Awards.

 "Happy Birthday Helen" was listed at No. 91 on the Triple J Hottest 100 in 1993.
 The group disbanded in 1998, reformed in 2001 and broke up again in 2006.
 In 2013 the original lineup reunited and in 2014 they embarked on a 25th Anniversary tour.